crobertocamilo/MD-permeation/README.md

 # MD-permeation

-MD-permeation is a FORTRAN code to analyze MD simulation trajectories and identify water permeation events in lipid bilayers.
+MD-permeation is a FORTRAN code to analyze Molecular dynamics simulation trajectories and identify water permeation events in lipid bilayers.